ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In your test script, use the facades to access the devices and interact
-with them like in this simplified example:
+with them as shown in this simplified example:

 .. code:: python